 - Beware that there are no lifts in the Hotel if you have trouble getting up the stairs.
 Please let the hotel or holiday provider know beforehand, so they can give you a room on the lower level.

 - The Hotel offers a free shuttle service to the Blue Lagoon, which you have to visit at least once when in the area.

-Oludeniz is part of the Dalaman Region on the southwestern coast of Turkey and the closest international airport is Dalaman International Airport.
+Oludeniz is part of the Dalaman Region on the southwestern coast of Turkey.
+The closest international airport is Dalaman International Airport.
 It is about 57kms away from the airport and should take around a 1hr 15mins to get to Oludeniz via car.

-I flew with Jet2 airlines as apart of Dalaman with Jet2 Holidays, which currently services 9 airport routes from the UK and various other areas in Europe.
-From Dalaman airport, it is easily accessible to reach the 7 Resort areas that are currently serviced by Jet2 in the Dalaman area.
+I flew with Jet2 airlines as a part of Dalaman with Jet2 Holidays, which currently services 9 airports routes from the UK and various other areas in Europe.
+From Dalaman airport, it is easily accessible to reach the 7 Resorts areas that are currently serviced by Jet2 in the Dalaman area.

-The best way to get to Oludeniz is via transfer, whether shared or private.
-If you are taking a Jet2 package, they will give you a choice of options, however, all will depend on how much you want to spend.
+The best way to get to Oludeniz Turkey is via transfer, whether shared or private.
+If you are taking a Jet2 package, they will give you a choice of options.

 - If you are wanting nightlife and clubs then head to Fethiye town, which is only 13km away.

 - Sunscreen: Marmaris gets really hot during the summer period, please make sure to wear the appropriate lotion.